codeforamerica/glossary-bot/README.md

 And now you're good to get glossing!
 Open up Slack and type `/gloss help` to start.

 If you installed Gloss Bot on Heroku using the Deploy on Heroku button and you want to upgrade it with the latest changes, [follow these instructions](DEPLOY.md#upgrade-on-heroku).

+---

+#### Learn about Code for America

+Code for America believes government can work for the people, and by the people, in the digital age, starting with the people who need it most.
+We build digital services that enhance government capabilities, and we help others do the same across all levels of government.
+We organize thousands of volunteers across nearly 80 chapters nationwide who improve government in their local communities.
+Our goal: a 21st century government that effectively and equitably serves all Americans.
+Learn more at [codeforamerica.org](https://codeforamerica.org).